Increase Profit in Your Hospitality Business by Knowing Your Financials and Numbers

 Comparisons are really useful – can you compare your numbers to last week, last month or last year.
 Watch the overall trend – are we up, down or sideways?
 There are different management strategies to be used for growing, stagnant and declining businesses.

 Capture and measure data.
 Track, record, analyse, compare and examine.
 Ask why?
 Monitor your trends.
 Make an action plan.
 Do something different.

 Every business needs a numbers person – beyond basic bookkeeping – a financial analyst.
 Learn to love the numbers even if you don’t want to.
 Focus + Fun = Financial Success.
 Make it a game and have more fun!

-If you want to learn more about improving your Hospitality Business Profitability come along to the Purchasing Skills Workshop held in Melbourne, Australia for 2 days of interactive fun.
+If you want to learn more about improving your Hospitality Business Profitability by cutting costs and buying better then come along to the Purchasing Skills Workshop held in Melbourne, Australia for 2 days of interactive fun.

 ABOUT THE BLOG AUTHOR – David Staughton CSP